Alexander Borodich: Entrepreneurship

+Borodich also participated in the reorganization of EcoBrightFuture Inc. into Universal Token (NASDAQ: EBFI), a U.S.-based holding specializing in blockchain financial infrastructure.

+The company's projects include initiatives in tokenized commodities and digital asset management, particularly in the United Arab Emirates and Sri Lanka.

 Professional recognition

 In 2012, Borodich was granted a patent in the USA on assessing the effectiveness of information dissemination in social networks.

 The same year, he was one of the winners at the MobileBeat Innovation Competition (San Francisco).

+In 2014, the Russian National Business Angels Association recognized Borodich as Russia's "business angel of the year" at a ceremony at the Skolkovo Hypercube.
 In 2015, the Russian Venture Capital (RVC), a government fund of funds and development institute, named Borodich Russia's most active business angel of the year.
-In 2016, the Russian National Business Angels Association recognized Borodich as Russia's "business angel of the year" at a ceremony at the Skolkovo Hypercube.